Limestone Sheriff's Office: Son of shooting victim charged with murder

 - Oops!Something went wrong.Please try again later.

 Mar.
-30—The 28-year-old son of a Piney Chapel man who was fatally shot has been charged with murder, according to the Limestone County Sheriff's Office.
+31—ATHENS — The 28-year-old son of a Piney Chapel man who was fatally shot has been charged with murder, according to the Limestone County Sheriff's Office.

+Daniel Thornton was booked into the Limestone County Jail at 6:15 p.m.
+Monday.
+Bail was set at $100,000 on the murder charge, according to jail records.

+"The investigation is still ongoing," said Sheriff's Office spokeswoman Michelle Williamson.
+A weapon had not been found as of midday Tuesday, she said.

 The office said its investigators found David Thornton, 51, dead from a gunshot wound to the chest and head after being notified about 3 a.m.
 Monday of the shooting in the 22000 block of New Garden Road in the Piney Chapel community, north of Athens.